polkadot-js/docs/docs/substrate/storage.md

 ### validatorSlashInEra(`u32, AccountId32`): `Option<(Perbill,u128)>`
 - **interface**: `api.query.staking.validatorSlashInEra`
 - **summary**:    All slashing events on validators, mapped by era to the highest slash proportion  and slash value of the era.

+### virtualStakers(`AccountId32`): `Option<Null>`
+- **interface**: `api.query.staking.virtualStakers`
+- **summary**:    Stakers whose funds are managed by other pallets.

+   This pallet does not apply any locks on them, therefore they are only virtually bonded.
+They  are expected to be keyless accounts and hence should not be allowed to mutate their ledger  directly via this pallet.
+Instead, these accounts are managed by other pallets and accessed  via low level apis.
+We keep track of them to do minimal integrity checks.

 ___